 Make the most of day-old wine by turning it into a lightly spiced, brandy-enhanced punch.
 Throw in some fresh fruit to soak up the flavors, and you have a happy, crowd-pleasing concoction.

-The brilliant use of whole-grain quinoa for a press-in-the-pan tart shell hits all the right marks.
+This recipe is a brilliant use of leftover roasted vegetables.
+We use whole-grain quinoa for a press-in-the-pan tart shell hits all the right marks.
 Toasting the grain adds nutty crunch to the foolproof crust.
 Peppered goat cheese and a colorful crown of caramelized veggies make this dish simply spectacular.

 Day-old veggies become irresistible crunchy munching sticks thanks to a coarse breadcrumb coating.
 Tangy chile dip takes flavors to the spicy edge.